 We also arrange a visit to the Costumes Museum and Gold Museum, located on one of the most traditional and oldest street in La Paz.
 However, on Mondays these museums are closed in which case we will visit the Instrument Museum as an alternative attraction.
 Next is the Killi Killi viewpoint for a spectacular panoramic view of La Paz.

 After Killi Killi, we'll head to the southern neighborhood - passing the stadium and open-air museum of Tiwanaku.
 We'll enjoy lunch before hiking around Valle de la Luna, a fascinating geological anomaly justly named for its cratered, moon-like surface.
 One of the most popular attractions in La Paz, Moon Valley features a few kilometers of walking paths that navigate the huge stalagmites and trenches of the valley, carved out of the soil over centuries of erosion by the wind and rain.
 In addition to its fascinating geology, Valle de la Luna offers impressive views of the Andes Mountains of the Cordillera Real outside the city.

 Before heading home, we will visit the ceramic art studio and workshop of the talented Mario Sarabia.
 The La Paz based ceramic artist is one of the few working artists in Bolivia which have made it to the global stage.
 Sarabia's mastery of ceramic art is no easy feat.
 The altitude has a major effect on the ability of the material to harden correctly in the kiln.
-Feel free to mosey around the studio, or even purchase some of his acclaimed artwork.
+Feel Ask for price to mosey around the studio, or even purchase some of his acclaimed artwork.